AndreCFerreira/Bird_individualID/Automated_pictures_collection/README.md

 <img src="https://github.com/AndreCFerreira/Weaver_individualID/blob/master/Automated_pictures_collection/Images/script_on_boot.png" width="600" height="300" />
 </p>

-In the image example the script is stored in a folder on the Descktop names “Photos”
+In the image example the script is stored in a folder on the Descktop named “Photos”

 After pasting the text, press ctrl+o and after ctrl+x.
 Now every time that the raspberry py is turn on it will automatically start the script to take photos.
 Be sure to have the right “/dev/ttyUSBx” pasted on the script.
 Please note that USB number corresponding to the RFID logger might change after removing USB devices such as mouse and keyboard.